GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> You might run into a "Permisson denied" issue when running the shell
+> You might run into a "Permission denied" issue when running the shell
 > script `./test_client.sh`.
 You need to mark the file as executable using
 > `chmod +x ./test_client.sh`.